inerttila/3D-Store/Readme.md

-To start both of the projects run
+To start both of the projects, run:

 ```shell
 yarn dev
 ```

-The docker-compose.yml is for postgres db
+The `docker-compose.yml` file is for the PostgreSQL database.

 ```shell
 docker-compose up --build -d